Celebrate National Burger Day with 10 Best Burgers in Dublin

 Box Burger

 Box Burger’s creations start simple, with a moist, brioche-style bun, followed by a thick, juicy patty and ridiculously melty cheese.
-You can add a no-nonsense side of fries for a tenner in total, and fancy options include a beef and Clonakilty black pudding patty.
+You can add a no-nonsense side of fries for a tenner in total, and fancy options include beef and Clonakilty black pudding patty.
 The mothership is in Bray if you fancy a Dart trip.

 Click here for the full menu